AndreiaGomes06/Portfolio_projects/MongoDB/snake_bnb/README.md

 # Acknowledgements

-This project was developed based on the course.
-[MongoDB Quickstart with Python](https://training.talkpython.fm/courses/details/mongodb-python-quickstart-mongoengine), which can also be consulted at [github](https://github.com/mikeckennedy/mongodb-quickstart-course/tree/master).
+This project was developed based on the course [MongoDB Quickstart with Python](https://training.talkpython.fm/courses/details/mongodb-python-quickstart-mongoengine), which can also be consulted at [github](https://github.com/mikeckennedy/mongodb-quickstart-course/tree/master).

 # Requirements